-The 6500 does have a pressure sensor on the back of the brush handle that will too illuminate red, but the design of the Genius 9000 SmartRing does make it slightly more obvious.
+The 6500 does have a pressure sensor on the back of the brush handle that will illuminate red, but the design of the Genius 9000 SmartRing does make it slightly more obvious.
 The 6500 LED does not remain on, nor can the colour be changed.
-It does have a green LED will also flash on the 6500 when it is time to change quadrant.
+It does have a green LED which will also flash on the 6500 when it is time to change quadrant.

 Serving no real purpose other than perhaps a little more visibility for pressure sensor activation, the SmartRing is more of a design statement in my opinion.